-On July 24, 2020 the Group reached an agreement with the U.S. Department of Justice (DOJ) to settle an investigation regarding alleged charges of health care fraud, wire fraud, mail fraud, and conspiracy in connection with the marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE Film and/or SUBOXONE Tablet by certain physicians (for more details, refer to the section "Agreement to Resolve Criminal Charges and Civil Complaints Related to SUBOXONE Film" on page 3 of this press release).
-The DOJ agreement is still pending final judicial approval in the Western District of Virginia scheduled for October 2020 (for more details on legal proceedings, any related provisions, and going concern refer to Notes 1, 9 and 11 to consolidated interim financial statements).
-As part of this agreement, the Group has also entered into a CIA with HHS-OIG.
-The five-year CIA requires, among other things, that the Group implement measures designed to ensure compliance with the statutes, regulations, and written directives of US Medicare, US Medicaid, and all other US Federal health care programs, as well as with the statutes, regulations, and written directives of the US Food and Drug Administration.
+As disclosed in Notes 9 and 11, in July 2020 the Group reached agreements with the U.S. Department of Justice (DOJ), the U.S. Federal Trade Commission (FTC), the United States Attorney's Office for the Western District of Virginia and Consumer Protection Branch (hereafter referred to as the Agreement) to resolve criminal and civil liabilities in connection with a multi-count indictment brought in April 2019 related to alleged charges of health care fraud, wire fraud, mail fraud, conspiracy in connection with marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE Film and/or SUBOXONE Tablet by certain physicians.

+The Agreement is still pending final judicial approval in the U.S. District Court for Western Virginia currently scheduled for November 12, 2020.
+As part of its agreement with the DOJ, the Group has also entered into a Corporate Integrity Agreement (CIA) with HHS-OIG.
+The five-year CIA requires, among other things, that the Group implement measures designed to ensure compliance with the statutes, regulations, and written directives of U.S. Medicare, U.S. Medicaid, and all other U.S. Federal health care programs, as well as with the statutes, regulations, and written directives of the U.S. Food and Drug Administration.
+Furthermore, the Group is subject to additional periodic reporting and monitoring requirements related to the Agreement.
 In addition, the CIA requires reviews by an independent review organization, compliance-related certifications from the Group's executives and Board members, and the implementation of a risk assessment and mitigation process.
 The CIA sets forth specified monetary penalties that may be imposed on a per day basis for failure to comply with the obligations specified in the CIA.
 The CIA also includes specific procedures under which the Group must notify HHS-OIG if it fails to meet the requirements under the CIA.
-In the event that HHS-OIG determines the Group to be in material breach of certain requirements of the CIA, the Group may be subject to exclusion from participation in the U.S. Federal health care programs, which would have a severe impact on the Group's ability to comply with the financial covenants in the Group's debt facility, maintain sufficient liquidity to fund its operations, pay off its debt in 2022, generate future revenue and ultimately impact the Group's viability.
+In the event that HHS-OIG determines the Group to be in material breach of certain requirements of the CIA (including, repeated violations or any flagrant obligations under the CIA, a failure by the Group to report a reportable event and/or take corrective action, a failure to engage and use an independent review organization, a failure to respond to certain requests from HHS-OIG), the Group may be subject to exclusion from participation in the U.S. Federal health care programs, which would have a severe impact on the Group's ability to comply with the financial covenants in the Group's debt facility, maintain sufficient liquidity to fund its operations, pay off its debt in 2022, generate future revenue and ultimately impact the Group's viability.